reiver/go-telnet/README.md

 TELNET servers made using the `"github.com/reiver/go-telnet/telsh"` sub-package will often be more useful as it makes it easier for you to create a *shell* interface.

+# More Information

+There is a lot more information about documentation on all this here: http://godoc.org/github.com/reiver/go-telnet

+(You should really read those.)